bakarbarakkabarakbar/back-end-server-dev/README.md

 8. Hardcoded env variables, dsn, secret-key, external API url
 9. No docs for swagger API, if you want to support with swagger account, I could not be any happier :)
+10. Response with new JWT token when Authorized API hit
+11. Isolate customer/actor data by their credentials
+12. Timed/Flexible secret key generator for each role
+13. Auto fetch JWT token in Postman using global variable
+14. Memory optimization by using pointer

 Feel free to contact me via issue or hit me via akbar.muhammadakbarmaulana@gmail.com